Kangnam (singer)

-Yasuo Namekawa (滑川康男, Namekawa Yasuo), better known by his stage name Kangnam, is a South Korean-Japanese singer and television personality who was the vocalist and oldest member of the South Korean hip-hop group M.I.B.
+Yasuo Namekawa (滑川康男, Namekawa Yasuo), better known by his stage name Kangnam, is a South Korean-Japanese singer, YouTuber, and television personality who was the vocalist and oldest member of the South Korean hip-hop group M.I.B.
 He made his first recording in South Korea with the single "Say My Name" just before becoming a member of M.I.B.

 Biography

 Early life and career beginnings (1987–2010)

 Kangnam was born on 23 March 1987 in Tokyo, Japan, to a Korean mother and a Japanese father.
 As an only child, he spent most of his childhood in Japan and also spent some years in Hawaii.
 In March 2008, Kangnam appeared with the stage name Ya-Cha as a new member of the Japanese band Kick Chop Busters.
 However, he left the band in 2010 for unknown reasons, without his parents' knowledge.
 Kangnam has stated in interviews that his family is wealthy, but he does not receive financial support from them.